awsdocs/aws-dms-user-guide/doc_source/CHAP_SupportScripts.MySQL.md

 **To run this script and upload the results to your support case**

-1. Connect to your database using the `mysql` command following\.
+1. Connect to your database using the following `mysql` command\.

    ```
    mysql -h hostname -P port -u username database-name
    ```

-1. Run the script using mysql `source` command following\.
+1. Run the script using the following mysql `source` command\.

    ```
    mysql> source awsdms_support_collector_MySQL_compatible_DB.sql